databricks/cli/docs/commands.md

  * `--sort-column` - The cluster policy attribute to sort by.
  * `--sort-order` - The order in which the policies get listed.

-## `bricks clusters` - The Clusters API allows you to create, start, edit, list, terminate, and delete clusters.
+## `databricks clusters` - The Clusters API allows you to create, start, edit, list, terminate, and delete clusters.

 Databricks maps cluster node instance types to compute units known as DBUs.
 See the instance type pricing page for a list of the supported instance types and their corresponding DBUs.